Where can you find more than 140 restaurants in a three mile stretch in Las Vegas?

 - District One has happy hour from 5:00 pm to 7:00 pm.
 This is a great opportunity to sample their appetizers and craft beers for half the price.

-#2 Lotus of Siam – Best Thai Restaurant in the US
+#2 Lotus of Siam – Best Thai Restaurant in Las Vegas and the US

-Together with Kathryn, Vegas native and founder of Taste Buzz Food Tours, we went to Lotus of Siam to experience the much raved about Thai specialties.
+Together with Kathryn, Vegas native and founder of Taste Buzz Food Tours, we went to Lotus of Siam to experience the much raved out Thai specialities.

 Lotus of Siam Restaurant